yoeripasmans/real-time-web-project/readme.md

 # real-time-web-project - Spotify together

 In this application users can create a real time playlist which plays on every connected user.
+This way you can listen to your self made playlist together!
 Users can add tracks to the playlist based on their favorite tracks/albums/artists.

 [Link to demo](https://real-time-beatmaker.herokuapp.com/)